 Skip the shower

-Clean off with body wipes instead (Nathan Power Shower Refreshing Wipes are a great choice).
+Clean off with body wipes instead.
 Or, if you don't have an issue with dry skin, try ordinary sanitized wipes—the alcohol in them will help cool your skin more quickly, Olson says.

 Rescue your hair